Sze Fong Shan

 Sze Fong Shan (四方山), located in Tai Po District of the New Territories, is the fourth highest peak in Hong Kong.
 With a height of 784 m (2,572 ft), it is northeast of Tai Mo Shan.
 The Eighth Stage of the MacLehose Trail passes near it.

 Name

 The Cantonese name Sze Fong Shan (Chinese: 四方山; Cantonese Yale: sei fōng shāan, Jyutping: Sei3 Fong1 Saan1) literally means "Square Mountain".

 Subpeak

-Chau Ma Kong (588 m) is a subpeak northnortheast of Sze Fong Shan and east of Ng Tung Chai waterfalls.
+Chau Ma Kong (588 m) is a subpeak north-northeast of Sze Fong Shan and east of Ng Tung Chai waterfalls.